sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/introduction.rst

 See the Sage Installation Guide in the documentation section of the main Sage webpage [SA]_ for instructions on installing Sage on your computer.
-Here we merely make two comments.
+Here we merely make a few comments.

 #.
 The Sage download file comes with "batteries included".
 In other